eclipse-zenoh/zenoh-dissector/README.md

   > [!WARNING]
   > If you saw a message like "Failed to decode possibly due to the experimental compression preference.", those messages might not be compressed, please disable the compression preference to properly decode them.
+- (Experimental) Heuristic dissector: when enabled, zenoh-dissector will attempt to decode all TCP and UDP packets as Zenoh messages.
+Note that this might be performance-intensive and could theoretically lead to decoding non-Zenoh messages.

 ## License